maxime/dm-is-taggable/README.txt

-= dm-is-example
+= dm-is-taggable

-Description of plugin.
-What it does, and how.
+Remaking of the original dm-is-taggable